Sin0fGREED/Website/_posts/2024-04-16-Day in the life of a Casual Gamer..md

 description: Day in the life of a Casual Gamer.
 ---
 ### Ranks
 I used to grind competitive games but now I learned myself to enjoy and have fun while playing casually.
+Right now I just chill arround and talk to my friends through discord.

 ![Rank]({{ site.baseurl }}/assets/diamond.png)